OpenRoberta/docker/README.md

 ## Web server software

 We need a running web server to distribute requests to the different openroberta lab servers.
 This is done with web server software.
 Apache and nginx are most popular.
 Inside the server docker container the port 1999 is used.
-When a server container is started, this port is mapped to a accessible port on the host machine (this maybe 1999 again, or 1998, ... or any other port.
+When a server container is started, this port is mapped to an accessible port on the host machine (this maybe 1999 again, or 1998, ... or any other port).
 For instance, on the prod server

 - `container:1999` is mapped to
 - `host:8080` and
-- the web server maps that to the offical addresses `lab.open-roberta.org.443` and `lab.open-roberta.org.80`
+- the web server maps that to the official addresses `lab.open-roberta.org.443` and `lab.open-roberta.org.80`

 The nginx configuration examples are in the directory `z-nginx`.
 The configuration directory on the host machine is `/etc/nginx/`.
 In the example file `nginx.conf` see the ssl-, -server and include-section in the example file for the global configuration.
 The example file `lab.open-roberta`